greeve/eportfolio/07_competency_e.md

 Evaluating an IR system assesses the effectiveness of the system to meet the information needs of end-users.

-An effective IR system distinguishes between relevant and nonrelevant documents in the IR system's collection of data.
+An effective IR system distinguishes between relevant and non-relevant documents in the IR system's collection of data.

 Precision and recall are two basic measures for information retrieval effectiveness (Kerry, Kent, and Berry, 1955).

 Precision is the ratio of relevant items retrieved to all retrieved items.

-It is the number of correct results that match the search query divded by the number of all items returned by the search.
+It is the number of correct results that match the search query divided by the number of all items returned by the search.

 Recall is the ratio of relevant items retrieved to all relevant items in the IR system's collection.

 It is the number of correct results divided by the number of items that should have been returned by the search query.

-An IR system with high precision returns more relevant items than nonrelevant items.
+An IR system with high precision returns more relevant items than non-relevant items.

 An IR system with high recall means that the system returns a majority of the relevant items.